winston0410/glory-svelte-preprocess/README.md

 # glory-svelte-preprocess

-This plugin minimize your CSS classname in a revolutionary way that maximize your performance
+This plugin minimize your CSS classname in a revolutionary way for maximum performance.

 ## tldr;